agentio/serviceinfrastructure/content/docs/serviceinfrastructure/serviceusage.md

   -h, --help            help for enable-service
 ```

-But now that we've done this, we'll only see one service enabled in the Cloud Console:
+Coming out of this digression, we check the Cloud Console and see that it shows only one service enabled for this project:

 ![alt text](/screenshots/serviceusage-singleservice.png)